 ’48 Hours on Clapham High Street’ brings to life this south London high street, and its many characters, in 48 images.
 It was photographed during the Autumn of 2016 by award-winning photographer, Jim Grover, a local Clapham resident for almost 30 years.
+It was first exhibited in Omnibus, Clapham's arts centre, in April 2017.

 Jim has brought an unusual photographic approach to this story.
 He limited himself to the south side of the High Street during daytime hours (5am -5pm), working exclusively in colour, and limited himself to the north side at night (5pm - 5am), working exclusively in black and white.
 He has also limited himself to just 48 hours of shooting time (although spent many pleasurable days on the street, getting to know its rhythms and occupants).
 The final 48 images comprise 24 colour images and 24 black and white images.